owensd/apous/README.md

 Apous works by first checking for a `Cartfile` or `Podfile` in your script's directory.
 If one is present, then `carthage update` or `pod install --no-integrate` will be run.

-Next, all of your Swift files are combined into a single `.apous.swift` file that can then be run by the `swift` REPL.
+Next, all of your Swift files are compiled into a single `.apousscript` binary that will then be run automatically for you.

 It's really that simple.